project-ai101/llm-infra/README.md

 Recently, DeepSeek has done a superb job in distributed training.
 In the section 3.2.
 Training Framework of the article, [DeepSeek-V3 Technical Report](https://arxiv.org/pdf/2412.19437), a brief discription of DeepSeek training framework has been given.

+Another popular distributed training framework is [DeepSpeed](https://www.deepspeed.ai) which was orginated from Microsoft Research in 2020.

 ##### DataParallel
 The pytorch package, torch.nn.DataParallel, parallelizes the application of the given torch.nn.Module by splitting the input accross the specified devices by chunking in the batch dimension.
 This means that the Module is "replicated" on each devices.
 This containers has single process and multiple threads.
 Let's consider a simple example,